JulianDiaz619/ufo-finder/README.md

 ![](/webpage.png)
 ## Results
 Searches are performed by providing filters as seen below.
-Type a filter
+You first type a filter of your choice.
+In this example, a certain date is being provided to the date label.
 ![](/first_filter.png)

-Type a second filter
+This is an additional filter used to find the city.
 ![](/second_filter.png)